oscaramos/nasa-demo/README.md

 You can access the requests that were used.
 Using postman import a collection from `postman/NasaDeno.postman_collection.json` then make the requests supported for this system.

+Here is also the api documentation created automatically by postman: https://documenter.getpostman.com/view/10567086/T1LFpWgs?version=latest